-In this article, and related podcast, we discuss the problem of best practices, which is also sometimes referred to as benchmarking analysis or benchmarking “best practices”.
+In this article and related podcast, we discuss the problem of benchmarking best practice, which is also sometimes referred to as benchmarking analysis or benchmarking best practices.

 We previously discussed case studies, value chain analysis and industry analysis on a consulting study.
 And for most consultants and executives looking at case studies, the inherent idea is that they want to look at best practices within the case studies.
 You do all those things above to extract best practices.